loading...

 Conclusion

 Kotlin currently seems to be the best choice for Android development.
-It is being used by plenty of businesses and developers, and the language will probably keep growing.
+Plenty of businesses and developers are using it, and the language will likely continue to grow.

 Java is still a superb general-purpose language, though.
 It has long been a popular among Android users, so its replacement won’t happen just away.